I recently had such a huge Aha moment, my own Eureka - I literally heard

 - Build APIs You Won't Hate - Phil Sturgeon: Its not a normal book to read, but has code samples to follow along with, and parts that you really need to think about and apply to your API development.
-I wrote a review based on main points that really helped me with my API developement journey
+I wrote a review based on the main points that really helped me with my API developement journey.

 - Huawei: Leadership, Culture, Connectivity.
 I have worked with Huawei so many times during my career and was always fascinated by their ethos.
 This provides a glimpse into what makes them tick.

 - DevOps for Digital Leaders, Reignite Business with a Modern DevOps-Enabled Software Factory